JordiMoralesCasas/WebPhishing-APC/README.md

  - #### Feature Selection

 The last experiment regarding preprocessing was seeing if reducing the dimensions of the data would be beneficial in any way.
-By this I mean that a model, even with a slightly worse accuracy or f-score, may be still worth it because the training time is more convenient.
+By this I mean that a model, even with a slightly worse accuracy or F1-score, may be still worth it because the training time is more convenient.

 For this purpose I have studied two methods for reducing the dimensions: The first one is performing a feature selection of some kind.
 For this dataset I decided to do selections based on the Mutual Information between each independent variable and the objective variable.
 This is a great score function for data that mixes categorical and non-categorical variables, as well as being model neutral (can be applied to different types of ML models) and relatively fast.

 Two new datasets were created with feature selection, one with 15 attributes and the other with 30.
 I chose arbitrarily these number because I was interested in studying the effect of a significant reduction of features (Remember that we began with 87 features).
 After some tests, the results showed that for both cases, the accuracies, as well as the recalls, were pretty close to the model without feature selection (usually a few tenths behind).
-Overall the F-score shown a great performance.
+Overall the F1-score shown a great performance.

 If we take a look at the training times, they were much better, especially with the case with 30 features, consistently improving by 40% to 60% the original time.